bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/safety/LAST_SK.md

 ---

-## Schutzfenster
+## Roll Gate

-For each RollGate in zone will be created basic logic for closing.
+For each 'Schutzfenster' in zone will be created basic logic for closing.

 ![img](../../../../assets/docs/generation/programBlocks/safety/last_SK/Sf.jpg)